EdwinWalela/edwinwalela/content/posts/rest-api.md

 }
 ```

-The dependenies property of the `package.json` lists the dependencies of our project.
+The dependencies property of the `package.json` lists the dependencies of our project.
 In the above snippet, we can see that our project uses Express `version 4.17.1` or greater `(^)`.
-When we install other dependencies using `npm install [package-name]`, the package.json will be updated to indicate the new dependencies.
+When we install other dependencies using `npm install [package-name]`, the `package.json` will be updated to indicate the new dependencies.

 ### Writing an API using Express